scipy-conference/scipy_proceedings/papers/james_gaboardi/likeness.rst

 Downscaling the PUMS from the Public-Use Microdata Area (PUMA) level at which it is offered (100,000 or more people) to these neighborhood scales then enables us to produce synthetic populations (the ``livelike`` package) and simulate their travel to POIs (the ``actlike`` package) in an integrated model.
-To our knowledge, this integrated model is the first instance of a microsimulation that is carried out with respect to both real-world transportation networks and POIs.
+This approach provides a new means of modeling population mobility and activity spaces with respect to real-world transportation networks and POIs, in turn enabling investigation of social processes from the atomic (e.g., person) level in human systems.

 Likeness offers two implementations of P-MEDM.
 The first, the ``pymedm`` package, is written natively in Python based on ``scipy.optimize.minimize``, and while fully